NYS EMT Home Page

 Go To Main Page

-NYS Practical skills exam (Week of May 08, 2023 at PCBES TOPS building in Carmel)
+NYS Practical skills exam (PCBES TOPS building in Carmel)

 NYS Written Exam - Sign up with NYSDOH after successful completion of PSE.